w3c/wai-tutorials/source/index.html.erb.md

 ---

-These tutorials show you how to create web content that is accessible to people with disabilities and improves the user experience for all audiences.
+These tutorials show you how to create web content that is accessible to people with disabilities and improve the user experience for all audiences.

-The tutorials provide valuable resources for a variety of roles, including:
+They provide valuable resources for a variety of roles, including:

 * **Web developers** will find guidance and boilerplate solutions for many common coding challenges.
 * **Web designers** will learn how to create web page components with built-in accessible and inclusive design practice.
-* **Web trainers** will find compelling examples to teach people about accessible web design and development.
+* **Web trainers** will find examples to teach people about accessible web design and development.
 * **Content authors** will learn concepts and techniques for preparing their content in an accessible way.
 * **Project managers** will gain an understanding of ways to integrate accessibility into their project planning.